 The City timely filed its answer and affirmative defenses on August 27th, 2024.
 The parties will commence the discovery process.
 The prehearing statements and valuation disclosures are due August 4, 2025.
-The parties will initiate settlement discussions.
+On May 30, 2025, Petitioner filed a motion to amend the subsequent year, which was granted by the Tribunal.